Meet Donna Skelly

 Donna entered politics after a successful 30-year career in broadcast journalism.
 She has worked across Ontario and Quebec at media outlets such as CHIP-FM Radio in Fort Coulonge, Quebec, CHRO TV Radio in Pembroke, Ontario, CKWS-TV in Kingston, Ontario, and CHCH in Hamilton, Ontario.

-In March 2016, Donna was elected to Hamilton City Council where she quickly earned a reputation as a Councillor who took a stand against wasteful spending at City Hall.
+Prior to entering provincial politics, Donna served on Hamilton City Council where she quickly earned a reputation as a Councillor who took a stand against wasteful spending at City Hall.

-Donna was the Chairperson of the Audit, Finance and Administration Committee.
-She also served on the General Issues Committee, the Mayor’s Intelligent Community Sub-Committee, Art Gallery of Hamilton, Hamilton Arts Council Board of Directors and the Hamilton Status of Women Committee.
-Donna also served on the National Advisory Board for Canadian Culture and she served on the Board of Banyon Community Services, a not-for-profit agency that works with youth at risk.
+Donna served on the Audit, Finance and Administration Committee, General Issues Committee, Mayor’s Intelligent Community Sub-Committee, Art Gallery of Hamilton, Hamilton Arts Council and the Hamilton Status of Women Committee.
+Donna also served on the National Advisory Board for Canadian Culture, as well as Banyon Community Services a not-for-profit agency that works with youth at risk.
 Donna was recognized for her contribution to her community when she was named the YWCA Woman of the Year in Politics.

 Donna grew up in Capreol, Ontario just outside of Sudbury.
 She’s a graduate of the broadcast journalism program at Seneca College in Toronto.
 She has a keen understanding of the strengths and challenges facing communities across the province and works tirelessly on behalf of her constituents to make life better now and for future generations.